 Can I use the First Home Owners Grant as a deposit?

-However, the amount of financial assistance varies from state to state, which means you’ll have to get in contact with a local real estate agent to discuss the potential of securing this for your own property goals.
-One thing that many of the states have in common is that the fund now only applies to the purchase of new homes – or properties that have never been occupied before – and the construction of a new property by the first time buyer.
+As the name suggests, these state and territory government grants act as an incentive for first home buyers to purchase their first property.
+The amount of financial assistance varies between states, which means you'll need to research what applies to where you're purchasing.
+One condition many of the states have in common is that the grants only apply to the purchase of newly built homes - or properties that have never been occupied before - or the construction of a new property by the first-time buyer.

-The FHOG alone often isn’t enough to make up a full house deposit.
-At the time of writing, the maximum grant available is $26,000 in the Northern Territory.
-In other states, it’s closer to between $10,000 and $15,000.
+The FHOG alone often isn't enough to make up a full house deposit.
+At the time of writing, the maximum grant available is $30,000 in Queensland.
+In other states, it's between $10,000 and $15,000.

 Can I get a 100% mortgage?